isomerpages/nyp-sirs/_about-us/0-about-us.md

 </ul>
 </p>

-<small><em>*As an educational institution, NYP is committed to ensuring a safe and supportive campus and environment where there is respect and dignity for everyone.
+<i><small style="line-height:1.4">*As an educational institution, NYP is committed to ensuring a safe and supportive campus and environment where there is respect and dignity for everyone.
 Accordingly, high standards of conduct are expected from all in our community.
-In case of any alleged offences committed within our premises, SIRS may report the matter to the security and/or relevant government agencies.</em>
+In case of any alleged offences committed within our premises, SIRS may report the matter to the security and/or relevant government agencies.</small></i>